 It's possible that your child is just not wired to go to bed early.

-When to drop a nap
+When to Drop a Nap

 By 15 to 18 months, your baby will be ready to drop one of the two daytime naps he's been taking.
 You'll know it's time if as naptime approaches, he stops rubbing his eyes or acting like he normally does when he gets tired.
 Still put him in his crib, but if he plays or fusses (or falls asleep only for a few minutes) for several days in a row, he's probably ready to stay up.
+If so:

 - Keep his early-afternoon nap and ditch her morning one, if possible, to break up his day more evenly.